kiwilan/php-tmdb/README.md

 #### [Movies: Details](https://developer.themoviedb.org/reference/movie-details)

-Get the top level details of a movie by ID.
+Get the top level details of a movie by ID (you can use `append_to_response` option to get more details).

 ```php
 use Kiwilan\Tmdb\Tmdb;